-For Doctoral Award applicants
+Supplements for Doctoral Award applicants

 - Aileen D. Ross Fellowship: A $10,000 supplement is awarded yearly to a SSHRC doctoral award recipient conducting poverty-related research in sociology.

 - Queen’s Fellowship: A $10,000 supplement is awarded yearly to a SSHRC doctoral award recipient entering a Canadian Studies program at a Canadian postsecondary institution.
-At the time of application, candidates registered in the first year of, or who intend to enroll in, such a program are considered eligible.
+At the time of application, candidates registered in the first year of, or who intend to enrol in, such a program are considered eligible.

-For SSHRC Postdoctoral Fellowship applicants
+Supplements for SSHRC Postdoctoral Fellowship applicants

 - Jules and Gabrielle Léger Fellowship: A $10,000 supplement is awarded yearly to a SSHRC Postdoctoral Fellowship recipient conducting research on the historical and contemporary contribution of the Crown to the life of the country.